-- Installment Agreements: You can apply for these monthly payment plans on the IRS website if you owe less than $50,000, or via Form 9465 and Form 433-F. Applying for an installment agreement costs money — from $31 if you apply online and choose to pay by direct deposit, to $43 if you qualify as a low-income taxpayer, to as much as $225 for a standard installment payment agreement or a payroll-deduction agreement.
+- Installment Agreements: You can apply for these monthly payment plans on the IRS website if you owe less than $50,000, or via Form 9465 and Form 433-F. Applying for an installment agreement costs money — from $31 for an agreement of fewer than 120 days or $149 if your agreement is for more than 120 days.
+You’ll need to apply online and pay by direct deposit.
+Low-income taxpayers might qualify to have the fee waived.

 - Interest on unpaid taxes: Interest accrues at the federal short-term rate plus 3 percent and is compounded daily.
 Interest on unpaid taxes compounds daily, so the sooner you make your IRS payment, the less you must pay.

 - Failure-to-file penalty: If you don’t file your tax return on time, the IRS imposes a failure-to-file penalty equal to 5 percent of the taxes you owe each month, or part of the month, until you file, up to a maximum penalty of 25 percent.
 If you’re more than 60 days late in filing your return, your penalty will be $210 or 100 percent of the amount of tax you owe, whichever is lower.

 - Failure-to-pay penalty: The IRS also adds a failure-to-pay penalty equal to 0.50 percent of the tax you owe for each month, or part of the month, the payment is late, up to a maximum of 25 percent.
 The 0.50 percent per month doubles to 1 percent per month if the IRS issues a notice of its intent to levy your property and the tax remains unpaid for more than 10 days thereafter.

 Learn More: These Are the Penalties for Filing Taxes Late